1862

 lake tahoe

-Historic photos: (left to right) John Cobourn demonstrates how a watershed works at the Children’s Environmental Science Day at Lake Tahoe; Brad Shultz teaching young ranchers about range management.
+(left) John Cobourn demonstrates how a watershed works at the Children’s Environmental Science Day at Lake Tahoe. (right) Brad Shultz teaches young ranchers about range management.

 • The Nevada Naturalist Program was initiated to create a corps of volunteers educated in natural resources and environmental issues affecting southern Nevada.